thatsOven/sorting-visualizer/README.md

 ## Working with auxiliary arrays
 To create a new array, the visualizer provides  `sortingVisualizer.createValueArray(length: int) -> list[Value]`, which is pre-filled with already configured `Value`s.
 To select an auxiliary array for visualization, `sortingVisualizer.setAux(array: list)` can be used, and `sortingVisualizer.resetAux()` can be used to remove it.
 The visualizer though, can only display one auxiliary array at a time.
 For this reason, it provides other two methods:
 - `sortingVisualizer.setInvisibleArray(array: list[Value])`: disables all highlights from the given array.
 Basically, sets all the `Value`'s indices to `None`;
 - `sortingVisualizer.setAdaptAux(fn, idxFn = None)`: sets a function to "adapt" the aux array for visualization.
 It can merge more arrays together, effectively providing multiple-aux visualization, or visualization of multidimensional lists.
 An "index function" can be defined to correctly adjust the highlighted indices to the adapted auxiliary array.
 The visualizer also provides `sortingVisualizer.resetAdaptAux()` to reset the adaptation to default.
-It's not mandatory to call, but it can be useful.
+It's not mandatory to call, but it can be useful. `setAdaptAux` must be called before `setAux`, for graphics computation purposes.
 ## Using rotations and pivot selections provided by the visualizer
 To fetch a specific rotation or pivot selection algorithm, `sortingVisualizer.getPivotSelection(id: Optional[int] = None, name: Optional[str] = None)` and `sortingVisualizer.getRotation(id: Optional[int] = None, name: Optional[str] = None)` can be used.
 You can either pass the name of the algorithm to the function, like this:
 ```